Ocawesome101/recrafted/README.txt

 To use Recrafted, simply clone this repository into .minecraft/saves/YOUR_WORLD/datapacks/recrafted and reload the world.
-You  can  also use the provided installer,  though  this  is not as well supported.
+You  can  also use the provided installer, though it isn't quite as well supported.

 Recrafted addresses several  major pain points many